 Item Description Copy Plan File Settings Optional.
 This section is only available if the system configuration setting ShowCopyPlanFilesActionInProcess has been enabled for your system.
 For more information on this feature, see Copying plan files when a process step is completed.
+Sort by Dimension Specifies whether tasks for this step are displayed and sorted by the plan code values or by the description values in the Process task pane .
+Description By default, tasks in the Process task pane are displayed and sorted by the plan code values.
+The associated descriptions are appended to the plan code values in parentheses.
+For example, if the plan code table is Dept, and the description for department 25000 is Finance, then the task displays as follows: Dept 25000 (Finance) If this option is enabled, then tasks in the Process task pane are displayed and sorted by the description values instead.
+In this example, the task would be displayed as "Finance".
+Plan code values do not display in the task list when this option is enabled.
+NOTE: This option only affects the display of tasks for this step within the Process task pane.
+When a task is completed using the Process task pane, the resulting Process Action dialog continues to display tasks using the plan code values with the description in parentheses.
 Grouping Column Optional.
 Select a column on the plan code table.
-Tasks will display as grouped by the column in the Process task pane (or in a custom task pane using the User Process View command).
+Tasks for this step will display as grouped by the column in the Process task pane (or in a custom task pane using the User Process View command).
 If a column is specified, then tasks for this step display in expandable/collapsible groupings based on the values in this column.
 For example, if you specify Dept.Region, the tasks are grouped by regions such as US West, US East, and so on.
 This option is intended to be used for steps where users may have many active tasks at one time, so that the groupings can help the step owners identify and complete their tasks.
 The grouping option only applies to the Process task pane in the Desktop Client.
 All other dialogs and pages that display active process tasks do not display the tasks using these groupings.